benngermin/audio-courses/replit.md

 ## Overview

-This is a mobile-first audio learning platform built for educational content consumption.
-The application allows users to access course materials through audio playback, with features like offline downloads, progress tracking, and user authentication.
+This is a mobile-first audio learning platform built for The Institutes educational content consumption.
+Users access the platform directly from Moodle LMS via SSO authentication, immediately landing on their course assignments page.
+The application allows users to consume course materials through audio playback, with features like offline downloads, progress tracking, and automatic authentication.
 The system is designed to support learning on-the-go scenarios such as commuting or exercising.

 ## User Preferences